Skip to Content

 The School of Social Work was founded in 1955 and opened in 1956 after Syracuse University received a major grant from the Rosamond Gifford Charitable Corporation.
 In 2024, the School of Social Work was ranked by U.S. News and World Report as among the “Best Schools of Social Work” in the country, and its national profile will continue to rise with the start of the prestigious Genovese Scholars Program that was created recently through a $300,000 gift to the school.

-The School of Social Work is known for its long history of community impact and outreach, including annual donation drives organized by the Social Workers United student group.
+The School of Social Work is known for its long history of community impact and outreach, including annual donation drives organized by Social Workers United.
 On July 1, the School of Social Work will move to Syracuse University’s School of Education to enhance the academic and community impact of the program, grow enrollment, drive research excellence, and strengthen the University’s long-standing commitment to preparing professionals to thrive in human, health and social services.